 LAKE MOON COMPANY BUILDING

 The Lake Moon Company Building has a business that has thrived in the same Chinatown location for over 100 years.
-Kogetsu-Do, a Japanese confectionery which specializes in manju, ice cream mochi & snow cones, was opened by Sugimatsu Ikeda & his wife in 1915 on Kern Street.
+Kogetsu-Do, a Japanese confectionery which specializes in Manju, ice cream mochi and snow cones, was opened by Sugimatsu Ikeda and his wife in 1915 on Kern Street.
 The business later moved to its present location in the once-thriving Nihonmachi District (Japanese town) on F Street.

-The family operated the business & raised three children until 1942, when the Ikedas were forcibly removed & detained as a result of anti Japanese sentiment during WWll.
+The family operated the business and raised three children until 1942, when the Ikedas were forcibly removed and detained because of anti-Japanese sentiment during WWll.
 The Ikedas worked out a deal with a Chinese family where the Chinese family ran the shop while they were incarcerated in Jerome, Arkansas and Gila River, Arizona’s internment camps.

-Two years later, son Roy & Masao Ikeda & their wives reopened the family business.
+Two years later, son Roy and Masao Ikeda and their wives reopened the family business.
 The family recipes were passed down from generation to generation, with Lynn Ikeda, third generation mochi maker, taking over the family business when her father, Mas, became ill in the 1990s.

-Lynn, a criminology major, surprised her family when she decided to step up & learn the business.
-Today, she continues to produce her grandfather’s secret recipes while introducing new flavors like fresh strawberry manju & chocolate mochi.
+Lynn, a criminology major, surprised her family when she decided to step up and learn the business.
+Today, she continues to produce her grandfather’s secret recipes while introducing new flavors like fresh strawberry Manju and chocolate mochi.

 914 - 920 F St